Lindsey, Northwestern roll to easy win over Iowa

 PUNCTUATING THE WIN

 Northwestern sealed the game with a 20-1 second-half run, capped by a McIntosh-to-Dererk Pardon alley oop.
+The 35-point margin of victory is the Wildcats' largest ever over Iowa.

 BIG PICTURE